gballet/wag/cmd/ethereum/README.md

 ## Installation instructions

-Sync the repo and build the executable:
+Sync the repo, check out the `runtime-design` branch and build the executable:

 ```
 $ go build ./cmd/ethereum/...